-The Weed Board will accept applications for the 2018 Spring Yellow Starthistle program between the dates of January 25th and February 28th, 2018.
+The Weed Board will accept applications for the 2018 Fall Yellow Starthistle program between the dates of September 4th through September 26th, 2018.
 Please see the PROGRAM GUIDELINES below for chemical and aerial rates.
-Biological control will be available this spring.

 Start controlling weeds today.
 Weeds are growing quickly and now is the time to start your weed control program.
 Whether you choose to pull, spray, or mow, almost all annual and biennial plants are best controlled when small.

 The key to long-term weed control is establishing competitive vegetation after removing the offending weeds.
 Bare ground is an invitation for unwanted weeds to grow.
 Establish desirable plants that will compete above ground for light, and below ground for water and nutrients.

 Two troublesome weeds in Columbia County are Puncturevine and Poison Hemlock.
 Puncturevine seeds, also called “Goat Heads,” germinate in the spring and produce a flower in 21 days.
 These flowers produce five sharp seeds that can injure feet and puncture tires.
 To reduce populations of this nasty weed, you must prevent the plant from flowering.
 This can be accomplished by applying an herbicide or consistently pulling newly sprouted seeds.
 Mowing is ineffective due to the low growing nature of this plant.